purv2100/Simplii21/README.md

  ## Displaying tasks on the dashboard based on their functionalities:

+ ## Task Recommendation

- ## Modifying the tasks- Updating and Deleting:
+ ## Modifying the tasks - Updating and Deleting: